malawadd/weather-agents/README.md

      ```bash
      npx convex dev
      ```
-   - Make sure your `.env.local` is set up.
+   - Make sure your `.env.local` is set up with all required API keys.

 ---